haydenhigg/idios/README.md

-# bengal
+# idios

-Easy-to-use Go implementation of the multinomial Naive Bayes for text classification, optimized for multiple output features.
+Go package for extracting "common" or "uncommon" features from a piece of text, given a training corpus.

 ## install